uc-cdis/workspace-token-service/README.md

 Also note that the OIDC clients you create must be granted `read-storage` access to all the data in the external Data Commons via the data-commons' `user.yaml`.

-Finally, the `redirect_uri` property for external OIDC providers is an optional field that supports sharing OIDC client configuration between multiple workspace deployments as part of a multi-account application system.
+The `redirect_uri` property for external OIDC providers is an optional field that supports sharing OIDC client configuration between multiple workspace deployments as part of a multi-account application system.

+Finally, non fence IDPs can be provided given their auth url, token url, and necessary scope as a part part of the `params` of the external IDP.

 The key `aggregate_endpoint_allowlist` is an optional key which consists of a list of endpoints that are supported by the `/aggregate` api.